MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/default-order-settings.md

 ### Site-specific order settings

 To create site-specific order settings, select **New**.
-In **Details view**, fill in the site in the **Settings applicable for** &gt; **Site** field.
-In the **Grid view**, fill in the site in the **Site** column.
-The new rule will automatically get a new rank value, higher than zero.
-You can create as many site-specific rules as needed and you can assign all the site-specific rules the same rank, to model that they are equally important.
+In **Details view**, enter the site in the **Site** field in the **Settings applicable for** section.
+In **Grid view**, enter the site in the **Site** column.
+The new rule is automatically assigned a new rank value that is more than 0 (zero).
+You can create as many site-specific rules as you require.
+To indicate that they are equally important, you can assign the same rank value to all the site-specific rules.

 If you are in **Details view**, you can't get the overview of the rules created for the item.
 Use the **Show/Hide list** button to see overview information.
 When an order line of any type is created and it has no site provided, Supply Chain Management searches for a rule with no site specified.
 This helps to determine a default site on the order line.
 This site is then used to search for a site-specific rule, where a default warehouse may have been set.
 This warehouse is applied to the order line.